nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** I worked a little more on the S&F site, and then turned my attention to my own portfolio.
 Bookmarked a number of "code along" portfolio tutorials (it would be good practice to follow them, even if I don't end up using any of them) and settled on following Kevin Powell's.

 **Thoughts:** I have had a hell of a time settling on a portfolio design, but I think I have finally found something that I'm happy with.
 It's a more attractive design than I could have come up with purely on my own, but I have written it myself, tweaked it, and am quite pleased with how it's shaping up.

+### Day 32: May 29, 2022

+**Today's Progress:** Technically this should be Day 33, as I worked on my portfolio site for quite some time last night, but I didn't Tweet about it or update this journal, so it doesn't count.
+Finished up Kevin's tutorial today and was pleased with the result.
+On a less encouraging note, I very briefly tried to engage in some group work with other members of the Europe channel, but quickly bowed out.

+**Thoughts:** As always, I learned a lot from Kevin.
+I have a few other "code along tutorials" bookmarked, and it would probably be good for me to review them at some point in the future.
+But as I'm now two classes behind, it's time to pivot back to Node.
+I was completely lost during the group work session, though it didn't help that there was no organization whatsoever.
+I should see if Anjum and Rajea would like to continue with the Hangman project; I hope I didn't ride too roughshod over them.